 Last week I get an email from Shanti Marlar, Creative Director at The Hollywood Reporter that says they have a cover that she thinks I’d be perfect for, it’s about Hitler, would I be interested?
 That’s the kind of e-mail you read twice.

+Turns out the cover story is a book excerpt from the forthcoming ‘The Collaboration, Hollywood’s Pact with Hitler’ by Ben Urwand.
 It’s a shocking story about how Hitler actually affected the movies in America.
 Before World War II the US studios were very concerned about losing the German export market for their films and worked closely with the Nazis to gain approval on finished films and scripts.
 Shanti had seen a piece I did for The New York Times that was in the style of the Stenberg Bros.
 Russian film posters and thought a combination of Hitler’s face and Hollywood imagery in that avant-garde style would make a good cover.

 Round 1 sketches